 Doesn't seem familiar?
 Jump to the "Original" help about grades and feedback for tests.

-You can see your score immediately if all questions are auto-graded.
-However, your instructor must manually grade some question types such as Essays, and then post the test grade and feedback.
+Your instructor must manually grade some question types such as Essays, and then post the test grade and feedback.

 Surveys aren't supported in the Ultra Course View at this time.